belindal/discrete-active-learning-coref/README.md

     --labels_to_query {num_labels_per_doc} \
     [--save_al_queries]
 ```
+To start with, you can set `num_labels_per_doc` to 20.
+We were able to get `57.08` valid F1 with this setting.
+In the paper, we reported results for labels between 0 and 200 (corresponding to 0 to ~65 minutes per document of annotation time).

 To simulate active learning using pairwise entropy, score, or random selection
 (Note: pairwise annotation does not yet support query-by-committee)